Photo By: Ben Herndon

 Book a Private Charter

-If you’re looking for both transportation and adventure, consider booking a private charter with Santa Barbara Sailing Center or Channel Islands Expeditions.
+If you’re looking for transportation and adventure, consider booking a private charter with Santa Barbara Sailing Center or Channel Islands Expeditions.
 Each company offers multi-day excursions throughout the Channel Islands.
-The charters include a variety of activities including surfing, kayaking, SCUBA diving, sea cave exploration and more.
-The private chargers. range in both length and prices.
+The charters include a variety of activities, including surfing, kayaking, SCUBA diving, sea cave exploration and more.
+The private chargers range in both length and price.
 Please contact them for more detailed information.